satandyh/.dotfiles/README.md

 * * *
 # tmux

-1. install tmux as usual
+1. install tmux and xsel as usual
 2. copy .tmux.conf to home directory
 3. do the same for all users